-- be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - be aware of the role and identity of the designated safeguarding leads and deputies for the school - undertake referrals of child protection concerns to Herefordshire Children's Services in the absence of the designated safeguarding officer and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to - be subject to safer recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - be involved in the implementation of individual education programmes, early help assessments and plans, child in need plans and interagency child protection plans - be alert to signs and indicators of safeguarding concerns and possible abuse - record concerns and pass the record to the DSL Mrs Bridget Knight - recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the HSCP - deal with a disclosure of abuse from a child in line with the guidance in Appendix Two - Responsibilities also include: all staff will receive single agency foundation training at the point of induction.
-This will be regularly updated at a minimum of two-year intervals - the designated safeguarding lead together with named deputy will undertake additional higher-level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the HSCP and other organisations as agreed by the governing body.
-This training will be regularly updated at a minimum of two-yearly intervals
+- be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - be aware of the role and identity of the designated safeguarding leads and deputies for the school - undertake referrals of child protection concerns to Herefordshire Children's Services in the absence of the designated safeguarding officer and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to - be subject to safer recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - be involved in the implementation of individual education programmes, early help assessments and plans, child in need plans and interagency child protection plans - be alert to signs and indicators of safeguarding concerns and possible abuse - record concerns and pass the record to the DSL Mrs Bridget Knight - recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the HSCP deal with a disclosure of abuse from a child in line with the guidance in Appendix Two

+Responsibilities also include:

-- in addition to the above, all staff will receive annual safeguarding updates, which may include e-learning, the use of filtering and monitoring software, which is aligned and considered as part of the whole school approach and wider staff training and curriculum planning, circulation of information and guidance internally, staff meetings, inset training - the subject / topics for training and updates will take into consideration HSCP priorities, local context and needs of pupils and identified training needs of staff - being aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+- all staff will receive single agency foundation training at the point of induction (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring information. - the designated safeguarding lead together with named deputy will undertake additional higher-level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the HSCP and other organisations as agreed by the governing body.
+This training will be regularly updated at a minimum of two-yearly intervals - in addition to the above, all staff will receive annual safeguarding updates, which may include e-learning, the use of filtering and monitoring software, which is aligned and considered as part of the whole school approach and wider staff training and curriculum planning, circulation of information and guidance internally, staff meetings, inset training - the subject / topics for training and updates will take into consideration HSCP priorities, local context and needs of pupils and identified training needs of staff - being aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This will not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.